Troll338cz/CTN_GPON/RTL_upimgtar/README.md

 Files:
 ```
-fwu.sh - shell script when flashing from linux, depends on board if it has only simple dual boot or with dtb and ubi, ignored.
+fwu.sh - Shell script when flashing from linux, depends on board if it has only simple dual boot or with dtb and ubi, ignored in U-Boot.

 fwu_ver - Version string that will be written into sw_version0 and sw_version1

-hw_ver - Ignored?
+hw_ver - Linux update only, HW_HWVER check.

-md5.txt - list of md5 sums for fwu.sh, Unix newlines, format md5 and filename seperated by a single space
+md5.txt - List of md5 sums for fwu.sh, Unix newlines, format md5 and filename seperated by a single space

-rootfs - rootfs image, most likely sqfs
+rootfs - rootfs image, common squashfs should work with jffs2 and cramfs aswell.

-uImage - uboot kernel image format
+uImage - u-boot kernel image
 ```

 Tar file must be POSIX 1003.1-1990, uncompressed

+Take care when repacking rootfs since it needs to fit and follow specific parameters.

+Its unknown how this process works on UBI devices.
+Firmware sample welcome.

 Example output:
 ```